StevenGnt/spotify-visited-artist-darkened/README.md

 # About

-This script darkens the tiles of artists whose Spotify page you alreardy visited (web version).
+This script darkens the tiles of artists whose Spotify (web) page you already visited.

-It **only works once you've installed the script**, and it resets when you clear the Spotify data (namely, the local storage).
+It **only works once you've installed the script**, and it **resets when you clear the Spotify browser data** (namely, the local storage).

 # How to install